Adventurer13/KSP-AdventurersAdditionsEdits/README.md

 ## Features

 ### [Cryo Tanks](https://github.com/post-kerbin-mining-corporation/CryoTanks)
 - Adds the `bulkheadProfile` for 10m to the 10m-sized hydrogen tank part.
+Optional alternatives.

 ### [DMagic Orbital Science](https://github.com/DMagic1/Orbital-Science)
 - Switches the *Intelligence Sat* and *Soil Moisture* parts to be a `DIRECT` antenna rather than act as a `RELAY`.